heliossun/LaCoT/rebuttal.md

 To the best of our knowledge, our work is the first to apply amortized variational inference to latent visual reasoning, where reasoning steps are learned and inferred in a latent space conditioned on both visual and textual input.

-While there have been recent efforts exploring latent-space reasoning in large language models (LLMs), such as [1] and [2], these works focus on purely textual tasks and do not incorporate multimodal inputs or vision-language grounding.
-We acknowledge the importance of positioning our work in the broader context of latent reasoning, and we will include a more detailed comparison with these methods in the final version of the paper due to rebuttal time constraints.
+While recent efforts have explored latent-space reasoning in large language models (LLMs), such as [1] and [2], these works focus solely on textual tasks and do not incorporate multimodal inputs or vision-language grounding.
+We acknowledge the importance of evaluating our work within the broader context of latent reasoning.
+Due to rebuttal time constraints, we will include a more detailed comparison with these methods in the final version of the paper.

 [1] Hao, S., Sukhbaatar, S., Su, D., Li, X., Hu, Z., Weston, J.E., & Tian, Y. (2024).
 Training Large Language Models to Reason in a Continuous Latent Space. _ArXiv, abs/2412.06769_.
 [2] Geiping, J., McLeish, S., Jain, N., Kirchenbauer, J., Singh, S., Bartoldson, B.R., Kailkhura, B., Bhatele, A., & Goldstein, T. (2025).
 Scaling up Test-Time Compute with Latent Reasoning: A Recurrent Depth Approach. _ArXiv, abs/2502.05171_.